 The key source of the College’s direct emissions are its buildings.
-To address this, the Buildings Committee has become the Sustainability and Buildings Committee and has commissioned a heat decarbonisation plan to guide our programme of works over the next decade.
+To address this, the Buildings Committee has become the Sustainability and Buildings Committee and commissioned a heat decarbonisation plan to guide our programme of works over the next decade.
 This survey is now informing our priorities for removing gas boilers and improving insulation with a view to ensuring that we can make rapid progress to decarbonising our operational sites.
 Corpus is dedicated to reducing the energy use in its buildings and decarbonising by 2050 at the latest.

 Completed Projects